 Almost There!
 (This is about where Buddy put the brakes on)

-This time – We Made It To The Top of Whiteface Mountain!
+This time – We Made It To The Summit Of Whiteface Mountain!

-There is an elevator which in recent years you could take to the top, but was under construction this summer (2018).
+There is an elevator that in recent years you could take to the top, but was under construction this summer (2018).

 The Views are Spectacular!

-Whether you ride up in the gondola to Little Whiteface, or drive along Veterans Memorial Highway to the top of Whiteface Mountain and then Hike the Stairway Ridge Trail to the Summit – you will see some of the most breathtaking views you will ever see of the Adirondacks.
+Whether you ride the gondola to Little Whiteface Mountain, or drive Veterans Memorial Highway to the top of Whiteface Mountain and then Hike the Stairway Ridge Trail to the Summit – you will see some of the most breathtaking views you will ever see of the Adirondacks.

 7 Tips To Help You Plan Your Visit To Whiteface Mountain!

-If possible, drive along Veterans Highway to the top and hike the Stairway Ridge Trail to the Summit of Whiteface Mountain
+If possible, drive along Veterans Highway to the top and hike Stairway Ridge Trail to the Summit of Whiteface Mountain.